PDP BoT moves to reconcile Atiku, Wike

 The BoT believes that it can come up with recommendations during the meeting that will address the anger of Governor Wike.

-The BoT Chairman confirmed on Monday that it will meet with Wike and thereafter meet with all former presidential aspirants under the party.
+The BoT chairman confirmed on Monday that it would meet with Wike and thereafter meet with all former presidential aspirants under the party.

 In a statement he issued on the planned reconciliation meetings, Jibrin also expressed confidence that there is no crisis in the PDP as it is being projected.